mistalloc1/gmrs/doc/intro.md

 an user agreement) can be stored and used in later recommendations.
 Decisions can be referred to in the code as "decs".

 Other *interactions* involving known cases and options can also be retrieved to help in the decisions.
 The interactions can be referred to in the code as "inters".

+### Handling cases, options, interactions

+NOTE You need to send at least some of each one in order for the "autogovern" mechanism to diagnose the types of data (features) available.

 ### Governors and mills